atsaloli/cf3-tutorial/source/100-060-CFEngine_Components-0450-small_binaries.md

-### Small Binaries
+### A Note on Size

-The CFEngine binaries are small:
+The CFEngine agent is a small C binary.
+The other components are even smaller C binaries.

 ```console
 $ ls -lh /var/cfengine/bin/cf-* |